Code-Institute-Submissions/African-Explorers/README.md

 ### **Fonts**

 Considering the likely age user group of the website I decided to us Roboto regular 400 as my font as it is "safe", very easy to read, and neutral.
 I did not think it would be right to go too creative in this case.
-An interesting article on safe web fonts - https://websitesetup.org/web-safe-fonts-html-css/
+An interesting article on [safe web fonts](https://websitesetup.org/web-safe-fonts-html-css/)

 ### **Icons**

 Icons will be used alongside the text of navigation links to provide further usability.
-They will be taken from https://fontawesome.com/ and chosen to be self explanatory.
+They will be taken from [font awesome](https://fontawesome.com/) and chosen to be self explanatory.

 ### **Colours**